muratk5n/thirdwave/en/README.md

 ---

-Most Likely Scenario (Collapse of Western Support)..
+Davis: "[In Ukraine] Most Likely Scenario (Collapse of Western Support)..
 Without remarkable levels of financial and military support from Western countries, Russia might well have conquered far more territory, and far faster, than it already has.
 Moscow might have even forced an end-of-war settlement on Kyiv by now...

 Most Western countries have a reflexive opposition to Russia.
 They regard Moscow’s invasion of Ukraine with a combination of anger, fear,